Lasius emarginatus – Colony with Queen and Workers

 Description

-1. Establishment approved by the Veterinary Services and the prefecture, in possession of the certificate of capacity for the sale of ants (decision No. 2016195-0002 of the Departmental Directorate for the Protection of Populations),
+1. Establishment approved by the Veterinary Services and the Prefecture, in possession of the certificate of competence for the sale of ants (Decision No. 2016195-0002 from the Departmental Directorate for the Protection of Populations),

-2. Perfect Ant Farmer's Guide offered and health sheet provided,
+2. Free Guide to the Perfect Ant Keeper and health record provided,

 3. Ants guaranteed free of mites and parasites,